codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Atlassian Stash/Bitbucket server as well as the on-premises version of GiTlab and GitHub are only available to Codefresh enterprise customers.

-## Adding more GIT providers to your Codefresh account.
+## Adding more GIT providers to your Codefresh Account

 By default, you have direct access to git repositories that exist in the GIT provider that you used while signing up for Codefresh.
 You can easily create Codefresh projects that checkout code from that GIT provider without any extra configurations.